swiftlang/swift-package-collection-generator/README.md

 ## Generating a Package Collection

-[`package-collection-generate`](Sources/PackageCollectionGenerator/README.md) is a Swift command-line tool that helps generate package collection.
+[`package-collection-generate`](Sources/PackageCollectionGenerator/README.md) is a Swift command-line tool that helps generate package collections.